databonsai/databonsai/docs/AnthropicProvider.md

 -   `max_wait (int)`: The maximum wait time between retries (default: 60).
 -   `max_tries (int)`: The maximum number of attempts before giving up (default:
     10).
--   `model (str)`: The Anthropic model to use for text generation (default:
+-   `model (str)`: The default model to use for text generation (default:
     "claude-3-haiku-20240307").
+-   `temperature (float)`: The temperature parameter for text generation (default: 0).

 ## Methods

 ### `generate`

-The `generate` method generates a text completion using Anthropic's API, given a system prompt and a user prompt.
+The `generate` method generates a text completion using Anthropic's Claude API, given a system prompt and a user prompt.
 It is decorated with retry logic to handle temporary failures.

 #### Parameters